ibm-cloud-docs/appid/manageidp.md

 ## Adding redirect URIs
 {: #add-redirect-uri}

 Your application redirects users to {{site.data.keyword.appid_short_notm}} for authentication.
 After authentication completes, {{site.data.keyword.appid_short_notm}} redirects users back to your application.
-In order for App ID to be able to redirect users back to your app, you need to register the redirect URI.
+In order for {{site.data.keyword.appid_short_notm}} to be able to redirect users back to your app, you need to register the redirect URI.
 During the sign-in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before it allows clients to participate in the authorization workflow, which helps to prevent phishing attacks and grant code leakage.
 By registering your URI, you're telling {{site.data.keyword.appid_short_notm}} that the URI is trusted and it's OK to redirect your users.

 1. Click **Authentication Settings** to see your URI and token configuration options.